 More cement paste is required for a given workability.

-Interlocking between particles is preferable, so it can be used for high strength concrete.
+Interlocking between particles is preferable so it is used for high strength concrete.

 3. Angular Aggregate: